 A mobile nail technician is a hot commodity.
 As a mobile nail tech, you drive throughout your area of choice and deliver your services to your client.
 In many cases, this level of catering to your clients can come with the promise of good payment.

 In addition to doing a nail treatment for just one client, you can also offer your services as a package.
 Having a nail painting party is a fun all-ages activity, from birthday parties for little ones to bachelorette gatherings.
 You can also work out the packages beforehand, which is helpful and offers some room for you to negotiate and upsell (i.e. offering mani/pedi combos, hand and foot massages, or partnering with another beauty salon professional for cosmetologist services).
+If you want to cast a wider net, you can also offer to do different types of nails like polygel or dip powder.

 You can also bring a bag of products, like polish kits, to sell during your mobile service treatments as well.